Changes to school calendar affect student attendance days

 "Social Media Awareness & Parenting in the Digital World" will be presented on Thursday, Feb.
 15 at 6:30 p.m. in the Hamburg High School cafeteria, 4111 Legion Dr. Presenters will be Middle School social worker Jilian Accurso and Assistant Principal Amanda Bolin.
 They will speak about the influence of social media on children's lives and how parents can help them make good choices.
 The program is being sponsored by the Parent-Child Connection.

 Mike Randall's acclaimed "Mark Twain Live" performance has been rescheduled to Thursday, Feb.
 8 at 8 p.m. in the auditorium at Hamburg High School, 4111 Legion Dr. All proceeds will benefit the High School Chorale and Concert Chorale trip to perform in Carnegie Hall in March.

-Registration is under way for Hamburg Central's fall Continuing Education courses.
+Registration is under way for Hamburg Central's spring Continuing Education courses.
 Early registration is encouraged.
 Classes are for adults age 21 and older and encompass a range of interests, including art, finance, fitness, music, sports and swimming.
-Please note that the following classes are full: Sunrise Swim (SW1), Swim for Health (SW2).

 You spoke…we listened.
 Many parents have told us that they prefer to receive school notifications via text message or email instead of automated phone calls.
 So, this school year, the district is relying less on “robo calls” to relay certain information and more on text/email through service provider SchoolMessenger.
 Parents: The district must have your correct cell phone number and/or email address on file in order for you to receive notifications.
 Additionally, to receive texts, you must take the extra step of opting-in.